 Both professional and amateur dome builders have made claims about how geodesic domes can weather an earthquake.
 Timberline Domes writes: “Geodesic structures have shown themselves to endure through severe storms and earthquakes, due to the strength of their design.”
 Michael W. Johnson was introduced to the geodesic dome at the Design School at North Carolina State University.
-Fuller and some NCSU students had built domes as early as 1949, as seen in these remarkable photographs.
+Fuller and some NCSU students had built domes as early as 1949.
 Mr. Johnson moved to El Salvadore in the 1970s, where in 1977 he experienced an earthquake.
 Since that time Mr. Johnson has penned an essay titled Geo Dome Homes for the Third World on building geodesic domes using local materials as a means of weathering earthquakes.
-These domes are scheduled to be built “after July 2008.”
+These domes were scheduled to be built after July 2008.
 The Loma Prieta earthquake of 17 October 1989 was measured at a magnitude of 6.9.
-According to Oregon Dome Information Series #11, Disaster Fitness [pdf], this earthquake left the family of Joan Fevaros homeless.
+According to Oregon Dome Information Series #11, Disaster Fitness, this earthquake left the family of Joan Fevaros homeless.
 A few doors from the remains of their home was a still-standing geodesic dome home that offered them temporary shelter.
 “When [the Favaros family] went to the county building department to get a permit to demolish their old home to make way for a new one, they were told that the county would not allow any two-story homes to be built.
 Joan told them that they wanted to build a new two-story dome home on the site of their old home.
 The county official replied, ‘Oh, if it’s a dome home, then that will be OK.'”
 Disaster Fitness makes similar claims for a 6.2 M earthquake on 28 June 1992 near Yucca Valley, California.

 Geodesic domes may or may not have more integrity in an earthquake than other structures.
 They have not been tested enough to make further claims.
 But geodesic domes as emergency shelters are well tested and could be part of relief efforts in Haiti and elsewhere.